The highest value of a part of a graph is called a local maximum.

 \[\begin{array}{rcl}\blue{f(x)}&=&\blue{x^2}\\ \green{f'(x)}&=&\green{2x}\\ \green{f'(\orange{0})}&=&0\end{array}\]

-This theorem does not hold if #c# is a boundary value of the domain the function is defined on.
+This theorem does not hold if #c# is a boundary value of the domain on which the function is defined.
 For example, if we take #f(x)=x^2# on the domain #\ivcc{2}{5}#, then #2# and #5# are extreme values, but the derivative does not equal #0# in those points.

-The statment only holds one way.
-If the derivative #\green{f'(x)}# of a function #\blue{f(x)}# equals #0# in a point #\orange{c}#, this does not immediately mean that #\blue{f(x)}# has an extreme value in #\orange{c}#.
-For example, the derivative of #\blue{f(x)=x^3}# is equal to #0# in the point #\orange{0}#, but does obviously not have an extreme value here.
+The first statement only holds one way.
+If the derivative #\green{f'(x)}# of a function #\blue{f(x)}# equals #0# in a point #\orange{c}#, it does not immediately mean that #\blue{f(x)}# has an extreme value in #\orange{c}#.
+It is necessary for the slope of the function to change direction at #\orange{c}# for the function to have an extreme value there (statement two).

 Step-by-step